Part A: Course Overview

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You should undertake following course/s at the same time as this course as it contains areas of knowledge and skills which are implemented together in practice.
+It is recommended to undertake the following course at the same time as this course as it contains areas of knowledge and skills which are implemented together in practice.

 Assumed Knowledge